How do you calculate the timing of Shavuot or Pentecost?

-Incidentally, Easter Sunday for Christians does not always occur during the Hebrew Feast of Unleavened Bread.
+Incidentally, Easter Sunday (Resurrection Day) for Christians does not always occur during the Hebraic Feast of Unleavened Bread.
+This is one example of how Christianity has distanced itself from Judaism, which I feel is both flawed and unfortunate.
 The timing of Easter each year is based on a complex set of variables, and it even can vary between the Eastern and Western Churches.
-Thus, Easter Sunday on a calendar does not always fall on the Hebrew Feast of Firstfruits during the Feast of Unleavened Bread although, in my opinion, it always should.
-This is one example of how Christianity has distanced itself from Judaism, which I feel is both flawed and unfortunate.
+Thus, Easter Sunday on a calendar does not always fall on the Hebraic Feast of Firstfruits during the Feast of Unleavened Bread although, in my opinion, it always should.

 Return to Email Questions and Ted’s Responses